fulmotalkseries-donotusethis/leadership-notes-and-talks/FILE3__my-pes-university-role.md

 As my career has diversified since moving back to India in 2019, I have worn multiple strategic hats—often simultaneously across executive leadership, advisory, research, and academia.

-Below is the complete chronological overview of my professional timeline:
+Below is the complete chronological overview of my professional timeline (as of Aug 2026):

 | Role | Organization / Institution | Timeline |
 | :--- | :--- | :--- |